- BY Colin Yeo

 We can see the root cause of the current asylum backlog lies back in 2018, when the percentage of asylum cases decided within six months suddenly plummeted.

 There are now tens of thousands of refugees who have been waiting for longer than a year for an initial decision.
 This is really expensive because they are not allowed to work, and so have to be supported by the government.
 Because the backlog was allowed to grow, the Home Office ran out of ordinary asylum accommodation long ago and has had to resort to using hotels.
 The international aid budget has been plundered in order to fund this.
-Immigration fees have been ratcheted up yet again in order to plug the hole in the Home Office budget, forcing migrants who enter lawfully to pay for those who enter irregularly.
+Immigration fees have been ratcheted up yet again in order to plug the hole in the Home Office budget.

 To deal with the backlog, the government decided to recruit more officials to decide asylum claims.
 Braverman, during her second stint as Home Secretary, said she planned to have 1,300 caseworkers in place by March 2023, a target she managed to hit.
 Sunak then pledged in December 2022 to double the number then in place, which would mean reaching a total 2,400 caseworkers.
-That number was hit in August 2023.
+That number was hit in August 2023 and has increased slightly since then.

-Whether quality can be maintained is unclear.
-The Home Office cleared out its experienced asylum officials and has had to recruit rookies.
+The Home Office has had to recruit a large number of inexperienced decision makers.
 The analogy that comes to mind is with policing; around 20,000 police officers were cut in the austerity years after 2010.
 The government then announced it would recruit new police officers.
 20,000 of them, as it happens.
 But they are not like-for-like replacements.
 They are inexperienced rookies who require training.
 They are less productive and need to learn the ropes.

-This is anecdotal, but even with my very small case load as a barrister I have seen two recent asylum decisions that surprised me.
+This is anecdotal, but even with my very small case load as a barrister I have seen two asylum decisions towards the end of 2023 that surprised me.
 The Home Office’s own country information had been overlooked.
 All I really had to do at appeal was point to that information and the appeals were allowed.
-If those sorts of errors are occurring at scale and lots of unnecessary appeals are having to be lodged, that is going to induce a significant hangover once the celebrations at the Home Office are over.
-As we’ll see, lots of appeals is one of the problems looming ahead for the government.
+If those sorts of errors are occurring at scale and lots of unnecessary appeals are having to be lodged, that is going to contribute to a significant problem in the First-tier Tribunal, which is experiencing its own growing backlog.

 Problems ahead

-The number of asylum decisions soared in the third quarter of 2023 to an astonishing 29,000 proper decisions plus a further 4,600 withdrawals of asylum claims.
-23,000 decisions were grants of asylum and 6,000 were refusals.
-This rapid increase in decisions means there are significant new problems looming ahead in the asylum system:
+The number of asylum decisions soared in the fourth quarter of 2023 to an astonishing 49,094 proper decisions plus a further 9,087 withdrawals of asylum claims.
+28,231 decisions were grants of asylum and 19,997 were refusals.
+This rapid increase in decisions means there are significant new problems in the asylum system:

-3. What happens to the 6,000 refused asylum seekers?
+- What happens to the almost 20,000 refused asylum seekers?
 They lodge appeals, which must then be processed.
 Waiting times were already approaching two years even before this rapid increase in the number of refusals.
 They must be supported by the Home Office during that time.
+They are unlikely to have lawyers which will make navigating the appeal process more difficult for them, the tribunal and the Home Office.

 Let’s consider each of these in a bit more detail.